pandas-dev/pandas/doc/source/missing_data.rst

 reasons of computational speed and convenience, we need to be able to easily detect this value with data of different types: floating point, integer, boolean, and general object.
-In many cases, however, the Python ``None`` will arise and we wish to also consider that "missing" or "na".
+In many cases, however, the Python ``None`` will arise and we wish to also consider that "missing" or "not available" or "NA".

 .. note::

-   Prior to version v0.10.0 ``inf`` and ``-inf`` were also considered to be "na" in computations.
+   Prior to version v0.10.0 ``inf`` and ``-inf`` were also considered to be "NA" in computations.
 This is no longer the case by default; use the ``mode.use_inf_as_na`` option to recover it.

 .. _missing.isna: